 Sofitel Bora Bora Marara Beach Resort – Amenities

-- Pool: Lovely infinity-edged pool, which does seem undersized, and could get easily crowded.
+- Pool: Lovely infinity pool which gets busy quickly.
 Fabulous views from the lounge chairs on the wooden deck.

-- Spa & Fitness Center: Surprisingly, neither is provided, but both are available at the sister resort (Sofitel Bora Bora Private Island) for an extra transfer fee.
+- Spa & Fitness Center: Both are available at the sister resort (Sofitel Bora Bora Private Island) for an extra transfer fee.

-- Private Pools/Jacuzzis: These sorts of bungalows would not feature a private pool or Jacuzzi.
+- Private Pools/Jacuzzis: No private pool or jacuzzi.

-- Activities: Water-sports, such as kayaking and parasailing, can be arranged for hefty prices.
+- Activities: Water-sports such as kayaking and parasailing can be arranged (chargeable).

 Sofitel Bora Bora Marara Beach Resort – Food and Drink

-- Restaurant & Bar: Latitude 16° – wonderful setting facing the beach, with al fresco seating, and under a traditional roof.
+- Restaurant & Bar: Latitude 16° – Wonderful setting under a traditional roof and facing the beach, with al fresco seating.
 Intimate, yet relaxed.
 Menu is mostly French and Polynesian, with themed buffet nights.
-Open only for breakfast and dinner • Hurricane – ocean-facing bar for imported beers and signature cocktails.
-Happy hours at sunset, and live music some nights.
-Also, snooker table and library.
+Open only for breakfast and dinner. • Hurricane – Ocean-facing bar for imported beers and signature cocktails.
+Happy hours at sunset and live music some nights.
+Also, a snooker table and library.